PrismarineJS/node-minecraft-protocol/docs/chat.md

 ## 1.19.1

 Starting with 1.19.1, instead of signing the message itself, a SHA256 hash of the message and last seen messages are signed instead.
-In addition, the hash is prepended with the signature of the previous message sent by the same client, creating a signed chain of chat messages.
+In addition, the payload of the hash is prepended with the signature of the previous message sent by the same client, creating a signed chain of chat messages.
 See publicly available documentation for more detailed information on this.

 Since chat verification happens on the client-side (as well as server side), all clients need to be kept up to date